 SIGN ME UP!!!

-So after reading all that you're sold on the idea, right?
+You're ready for race school?
 Awesome!
-So you're asking what you need to do to get signed up?
-Once you've picked a date from the list below you can sign up and pay for the school via the online links in the "Events" section.
-If you have any questions about the school, what you should bring, or anything else you should send Kevin an email at: email@example.com .
-He can send you more information about the school and the curriculum.
+Once you've picked a date, you can sign up and pay for the school via the online links in the "Events" section.
+If you have any questions about the school, what you should bring, or anything else, simply send Kevin an email at: email@example.com.
+See you on the track!